ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

   Single-letter names are only allowed within single-line closures.
 - Code should be as safe and performant as possible.
   Avoid repeated allocations, computation, and the usage of Unsafe Rust.

+### Documentation

+This section applies to *standalone* documentation, such as this file.
+See [the standards for source code](#source-code) for code documentation.

+- Documentation should be written in [CommonMark](https://commonmark.org/) markdown.
+- Documentation should be formatted using [mdformat](https://github.com/executablebooks/mdformat), which enforces an opinionated subset of CommonMark.
+- All documentation should be written with [Semantic Line Breaks](https://sembr.org/).
+  - The only exception is that documentation should always wrap after 120 columns, instead of Semantic Line Breaks' recommendation of 80 columns.
+    This is where our mdformat configuration deviates from the default, which does not enforce any line wrapping at all.

+Not using GitHub Flavored Markdown means that certain features, such as checklists, tables, and strikethrough text, are not available.
+These choices were made for the sake of wide compatibility, maintainability, and plain-text readability.
+See [this issue](https://github.com/Jaxydog/1N4/issues/3) for a look at the decision making process.